Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

 **Fixed:**

  - bpk-component-image:
    - Added flow types for `withLoadingBehavior`.

+ - bpk-tokens:
+   - Reverted the removal of iOS `borderSize` and `borderRadius` tokens as these should still exist for use in React Native.

 ## How to write a good changelog entry